 Part Time Perks: Part Time positions get 6% vacation (equivalent to 3 weeks), receive Stat In Lieu payments of 5% on each pay cheque and have a Sick Bank of 6.9%.
 Sick and Vacation are both accessible after your first 488 hours at AVI.

 Full Time Benefits: Benefits: Full Time positions are eligible for extended health, life and AD&D coverage after 488 hours with AVI.
 AVI pays for the entire cost of the plan on behalf of its staff.

 Full Time Pension: If you are already a member of the Municipal Pension Plan (MPP), you can continue with them at AVI immediately.
 If not, after 488 hours, you will be eligible to join the Municipal Pension Plan.
-At this time, AVI contributes an additional 9.31% towards your pension account.
+Currently, AVI contributes an additional 9.31% towards your pension account.

 Full Time Perks: This position gets 6% vacation (equivalent to 3 weeks), receives a paid day off for every Stat Holiday and Easter Monday and accrues a Sick Bank of 6.9%.
 Sick and Vacation Days are both available to be used after your first 488 hours at AVI.

 Proof of Vaccination Required: AVI is under BC's Health Services Order and continues to require proof of vaccination.

 AVI is committed to equity and diversity and we strongly encourage applications from, but not limited to, folks who identify as Indigenous Persons, persons of colour, racialized, persons living with a disability, persons who use/d drugs, persons with experience of sex work, persons who live with HIV and/or hepatitis C, and persons representing diverse genders and sexualities.

 Accommodations are available on request for candidates taking part in all aspects of the selection process.

 As AVI is a union environment, internal staff will be prioritized in the hiring process.